packetsss/Canvas-Calendar-to-Google-Calendar/README.md

 - We are lazy people!!
 We don't want to manually type in all schedules and due dates by hand!!
 - Google Calendar is FREE!!!
 ## Usage
-- Copy & paste your ics url into `cal_address.txt`
+- Copy & paste your ics url into `cal_address.txt` or just replace line 17 with your string url
-- Run `convert.py`
+- Run `main.py`
-- import `new_cal.ics` to a calendar of your choice (preferably Google Calendar)
+- import `optimized_calendar.ics` to a calendar of your choice (preferably Google Calendar)
 ## Features
 ### Remove all redundant canvas events:
 - We don't like Office Hours bunch up in out Calendar!
-- We don't like Discussion sessions and Lab sessions make everything else invisible to see!
 - So we get rid of them all!!

 ### Optimized event names: